 India is famous for its diverse culture and climates.
 Four of the world's major religions-Hinduism, Buddhism, Jainism, and Sikhism-originated here.
 The Indian economy is the world's eleventh-largest by nominal GDP and third-largest by purchasing power parity (PPP).

-- New Delhi, Capital City of India
+- Capital of India

-- Honeymoon in India
+- Honeymoon Destinations in India

 - Kolkata Metro Map